-Hello and welcome to this sub-part of the guide on Mediterranean diet, a summary of which can be found here.
+Hello and welcome to this sub-section of the guide to Mediterranean diet, a summary of which can be found here.
 L'Mediterranean diet has been identified by science as one of the world's healthiest ways of eating.
 That's why we've decided to take a closer look at this way of eating, and integrate it into the best practices of the Blooness guidethe guide to the ideal human diet.

 In previous chapters, we listed the main Mediterranean-inspired vegetablesthen the spices, herbs and condiments that had to be integrated or reintegrated in order to regain control of one's health.
 In this chapter, we focus on cereals.